 Circularity is part of Elementum since its origin.
-At Elementum we create modular garments (that can be used in different ways) and we have zero waste as a principle for our company.
+At Elementum we create MODULAR MULTIFUNCTIONAL GARMENTS (that can be used in different ways) and we have ZERO WASTE as a principle for our company.
 In terms of Circularity we are committed to :

 Long lasting Design to expand the life of each garment